 - book suggestions to help you find relevant read alouds you might like to use as part of your unit

-- close reading passage for both teachers and students to learn more about the holiday
+- close reading passage for both teachers and students to learn facts about Christmas in Australia

 - printable book for students to use to learn about the holiday

 - two-column notes graphic organizer so your students can organize their ideas and the research they collect